Exploiting the Alternatives: Coordinated Learning via Hierarchical RL for Dynamic VNEAP: Related Work

 \section{Related Work}

 The VNE problem has been widely studied through exact methods, heuristics, and learning-based approaches.
-Surveys such as Fischer \emph{et al.}~\cite{fischer} and Wu \emph{et al.}~\cite{10587211} summarize these directions, and recent work has focused in particular on RL and GNN-based models~\cite{lim} to overcome the intractability of optimal formulations.
+Surveys such as Fischer \emph{et al.}~\cite{fischer} and Wu \emph{et al.}~\cite{10587211} summarize these line of works, while recent work has focused in particular on RL-based models~\cite{lim} to overcome the intractability of exact VNE formulations.

-Hierarchical RL has also been explored in VNE to improve scalability by splitting the decision process.
+HRL has also been explored in VNE to improve scalability by splitting the decision process.
 In VNE-HRL~\cite{vnehrl}, a high-level agent selects which VNR to embed next, while a low-level agent performs the actual mapping.
 HRL-ACRA~\cite{wang2023joint} extends this idea to joint admission control and embedding, again using a high-level policy for admission decisions and a low-level policy for resource allocation.
-Both works show that hierarchical decomposition improves long-term reward and resource utilization over flat RL methods.
-These HRL approaches, however, target the classical VNE problem with predetermined VNR topologies.
-None of them address alternative-topology selection, which substantially enlarges the decision space and cannot be reduced to, for instance, request ordering or the admission control problem.
+Both works show that hierarchical decomposition improves long-term reward and resource utilization over flat RL methods, but both target classical VNE with predetermined VNR topologies.
+The high-level decision in VNEAP is structurally different: rather than ordering requests or admitting a fixed VNR, the agent must choose among functionally equivalent topologies whose resource profiles differ and reason jointly over substrate state and per-alternative trade-offs.

-As previously mentioned, VNE assumes a single fixed topology per request, which limits flexibility.
-Motivated by emerging applications that allow multiple feasible service or function configurations, the VNEAP formulation~\cite{malleable} explicitly introduces configurable alternative topologies for each VNR.
-Recent efforts have focused on handcrafted heuristics designed for narrow, static variants of VNEAP \cite{malleable}, while no learning-based method has addressed the dynamic VNEAP decision space.
-Our work fills this gap by introducing the first RL-based (specifically HRL) solution for dynamic VNEAP.
-Unlike prior RL methods for VNE, our formulation couples topology selection and embedding.
-Moreover, we provide the first empirical comparison against an MILP optimal baseline for online (dynamic) VNEAP, quantifying how close learning-based solutions can approach the true optimum.
+Motivated by emerging applications that allow multiple service or function configurations, VNEAP~\cite{malleable} introduces configurable alternatives for each VNR.
+The original work focuses on handcrafted heuristics for static settings and assumes that the alternative set is predefined, while no learning-based method has addressed the dynamic VNEAP decision space.
+Our work fills this gap by introducing an HRL solution that learns to exploit alternatives where naive or fixed selection rules fail, and by benchmarking it against an offline MILP upper bound with full knowledge of the request sequence.